qkzk/fm/development.md

     - [ ] leaving aka reseting
 - [x] FIX: skim in tree doesn't select the match
 - [x] remove MOCP control from fm
+- [ ] memory leak: clearing a vector has no effect on its allocated capacity.
+Might this be the cause ?
+- [ ] ???

 ## TODO